-Randomisation will be carried out in the clinic, immediately following consent and baseline questionnaire completion, using a PCTU dedicated online randomisation system.
-Randomisation will be stratified by estimated delivery date and the location of the Pregnancy Circle.
-The researcher recruiting the participants will input into the system, the women's study ID number (as assigned by the researcher) and the key data related to the stratification criteria.
-The randomisation service will allocate the women to either Pregnancy Circles or usual care in a 1:1 ratio.
-If a woman completes the baseline questionnaire at the time of the booking appointment she will be told her allocation status face to face straight away.
+Randomisation will be carried out immediately following consent and baseline questionnaire completion, using a PCTU dedicated online randomisation system.
+Randomisation will be stratified by the location (site) of the Pregnancy Circle and how well a woman speaks English.
+The researcher recruiting the participants will input into the system, the women's study ID number (as assigned by the researcher), the centre code and women's initials.
+English speaking ability is assessed using question 5 in the baseline questionnaire and for the purpose of randomisation dichotomised into a) well/very well or b) not well/not at all.
+The randomisation service will allocate the women to either Pregnancy Circles or usual care in a 1:1 ratio and, if recruited in person, she will be told her allocation status face to face straight away.
 She will also be given information about the type of care she will have.
 For women in the control arm this will be as per local procedures.
 For example, she may be given her next appointment details there and then or she may be told this will be sent to her in the post.
-For women in the intervention group this will include information on the venue and dates/times of all the Pregnancy Circle as well as contact details for the facilitating midwives.
+For women in the intervention group this will include a Welcome Pack detailing information on the venue and dates/times of all the Pregnancy Circle sessions as well as contact details for the facilitating midwives.

-For women who want additional time to think about participation, if they decide that they do want to take part, randomisation will be arranged as soon as the completed baseline questionnaire has been received by the research team (in the post, over the phone or by email).
-The same is the case for a woman who consented in the clinic but took the questionnaire way to complete at home.
+For women who want additional time to think about participation or who are recruited by phone, if they decide that they do want to take part, randomisation will be arranged as soon as the completed baseline questionnaire has been received by the research team (in the post, online or over the phone).
 The participant will be informed of their trial arm status over the phone or by email.
 If by email a reply email confirming receipt and understanding will be requested.
-After 2 days if a reply has not been received by the research team follow up will be made, as appropriate, until a woman confirms that she understands her trial arm allocation status.
+After 2 days, if a reply has not been received by the research team, follow up will be made, as appropriate, until a woman confirms that she understands her trial arm allocation status.

-All women in the intervention arm will be given (if they were randomised in the clinic), or sent in the post, a copy of their completed consent form and an 'Information for Health Care Professionals' sheet to be inserted into their handheld notes.
-This information sheet will explain that a woman can either have all her routine care in her Pregnancy Circle (including any care that she would otherwise have had from her GP) or she can if she wishes, continue to have any routine antenatal appointments with her GP, in addition to Pregnancy Circles care.
-The trial database will have a field for ensuring that this 'Information for Health Care Professionals' sheet has been added to the handheld notes.
-Women in the control arm will be given or sent a copy of their consent form for inclusion in their hand-held record.
+For women in the intervention arm an 'Information for Health Care Professionals' sheet will be inserted into their handheld maternity notes or attached to their electronic maternity notes, depending on which a participant has.
+This information sheet will explain that a woman can either have all her routine care in her Pregnancy Circle (including any care that she would otherwise have had from her GP) or she can, if she wishes, continue to have any routine antenatal appointments with her GP, in addition to Pregnancy Circles care.
+It will be noted in the site file that the 'Information for Health Care Professionals' sheet has been added to the handheld or electronic notes.